Crypto-Stock-Exchange/Demo/README.md

 ## ✅ Legal & Licensing Information
 This project has been reviewed for legal compliance.
-To operate such a platform legally, we acquired licensing through GFSC (Comoros).
+To operate such a platform legally, we acquired licensing through GFSC

-## ✅ Fully compliant with legal requirements

 ## 💼 Licensed for operation in Comoros